Test for independence of long-range dependent time series using distance covariance: Finite sample performance

 All calculations are based on $5,000$ realizations of simulated time series and test decisions are based on an application of the sampling-window method for a significance level of $5\%$, meaning that the values of the test statistics are compared to the 95\%-quantile of the empirical distribution function $\widehat{F}_{m_n, l_n}$ defined by \eqref{eq:subsampling_estimator}.
 The fractional Gaussian noise sequences are generated by the function \verb$simFGN0$ from the \verb$longmemo$ package in \verb$R$.
-Detailed simulation results can be found in Tables \ref{table:dist_corr_linear} - \ref{table:pearson_corr_rec} in the appendix.
-These display results for sample sizes $n=100, 300, 500, 1000$, block lengths $l_n~=~\lfloor n^{\gamma}\rfloor$ with $\gamma\in \left\{0.4, 0.5, 0.6\right\}$, Hurst parameters $H=0.6, 0.7, 0.8, 0.9$ and different values of the parameters $r$ and $v$.
+Detailed simulation results can be found in Tables \ref{table:linear} -- \ref{table:rectangular} in the supplement.
+These display results for sample sizes $n=100, 300, 500, 1000$, block lengths $l_n~=~\lfloor n^{\gamma}\rfloor$ with $\gamma\in \left\{0.4, 0.5, 0.6\right\}$, Hurst parameters $H=0.6, 0.7$ and different values of the parameters $r$ and $v$.

-As a whole, the simulation results concur with the expected behaviour of hypothesis tests for independence of time series: For both testing procedures, an increasing sample size goes along with an improvement of the finite sample performance of the test, i.e., the empirical size (that can be found in the columns of Tables \ref{table:dist_corr_linear} and \ref{table:pearson_corr_linear} superscribed by $r=0$) approaches the level of significance and the empirical power increases; stronger deviations from the hypothesis, i.e., an increase of the parameters $r$ and $v$ leads to an increase of the rejection rates.
-Moreover, the testing procedures seem to be sensitive to a dependence within the single random vectors, as an increase of the Hurst parameter $H$ results in significantly higher or lower rejection rates.
+As a whole, the simulation results concur with the expected behaviour of hypothesis tests for independence of time series: For both testing procedures, an increasing sample size goes along with an improvement of the finite sample performance of the test, i.e. the empirical size (that can be found in the columns of Table \ref{table:linear} superscribed by $r=0$) approaches the level of significance and the empirical power increases; stronger deviations from the hypothesis, i.e. an increase of the parameters $r$ and $v$ leads to an increase of the rejection rates.
+Moreover, the testing procedures seem to be sensitive to a dependence within the individual time series, as an increase of the Hurst parameter $H$ results in significantly higher or lower rejection rates.